Buick Electra: Fifth generation (1977–1984)

 For 1977, a fifth-generation Electra was introduced as GM downsized its C-body full-size lines.
 Again a counterpart of the Oldsmobile 98, the Electra shed over 11 inches of length and over 800 pounds of curb weight.
-Coinciding with the major size reduction, Buick ended production of hardtop body styles, with both two-door and four-door Electras offered only as pillared sedans.
+Coinciding with the major size reduction, Buick ended production of hardtop body styles, with both two- and four-door Electras offered only as pillared sedans.
 The downsized model brought increased sales, with 161,627 Electras produced in 1977.

 As a consequence of the lighter body and chassis, the 455 V8 of the previous generation was retired entirely, with a 4-barrel Buick 350 V8 returning as the standard engine.
 The Oldsmobile 403 V8 was introduced as an optional engine.

-The Electra was offered in standard, Electra 225, and Electra Limited trims; the Park Avenue option was added, though the full-length center console option was deleted from the option package.
-The Estate Wagon shifted to the B-body chassis of the LeSabre, though adopting the front fascia of the Electra (with premium versions sharing interior trim).
+The Electra was offered in standard, 225, and Limited trims; the Park Avenue option was added, though the full-length center console option was deleted from the option package.
+The Estate Wagon shifted to the B-body chassis of the LeSabre, adopting the front fascia of the Electra (with premium versions sharing interior trim).
 For 1978, the Electra Park Avenue was added as a distinct trim level.

 From 1977 to 1979, the exterior of the Electra saw minor yearly revisions.
-For 1978, the grille was updated along with revised taillamps; for 1979, the front fascia was restyled with a flatter look, adding the Buick emblem to the taillamps.
+For 1978, the grille was updated along with revised taillamps.
+For 1979, the front fascia was restyled with a flatter look, adding the Buick emblem to the taillamps.

-1980 update: For 1980, all GM B and C-bodies underwent a mid-cycle model update, with multiple aerodynamic enhancements to the body.
+For 1980, all GM B and C-bodies underwent a mid-cycle model update, with multiple aerodynamic enhancements to the body.
 Distinguished by a slightly lower hoodline, the sloped headlamp housings made their return, with a vertically-slatted grille.
 In a notable change, the Electra 225 model name (in use since 1959) was retired.
 To improve fuel economy, the Electra was no longer offered with a standard V8 engine, replaced with a Buick 4.1 L V6.
 The Buick 350 now became an option, with the Oldsmobile 5.7 L diesel V8 introduced as an additional option.